 Ethical Hackers at WizCase said the misconfigured S3 buckets contained more than 1.6 million files and 1,000 gigabytes of data.
 Local residents’ addresses, phone numbers, identification documents, and tax records were compromised.
 It was difficult to estimate how many residents were exposed due to the large number and variety of documents.

 Organizations often leave S3 buckets open by mistake.
 S3 buckets run on AWS, so administrators assume that they are inherently secure.
-AWS offers a high level of security for its cloud services, but there are some steps you can take to help prevent attacks:
+AWS offers a high level of security for its cloud services,

 Tip 1: Secure Data Using AWS S3 Encryption